Navayuvan-SB/Auto-Logger/README.md

 # Auto-Logger
-This program is for the developers and the programmers who wish to log what they do with the output in the console.
-This program is currently developed for `debian based linux machines`.
+This Application is for the developers and the programmers who wish to log what they do with the output in the console.
+This Application is currently developed for `debian based linux machines`.
 If you want for `MAC and Windows`, please let me know in the `issues` section of this repo.

 **Feel free to Report any bugs or suggestions in `issues` section of this repo** :fire: :heart_eyes: